Kalyana Galatta

-Kalyana Galatta is a 1998 Indian Tamil-language comedy film written and directed by Rajkapoor, starring Sathyaraj, Mantra and Khushboo.
-The film, scored by Yuvan Shankar Raja, filmed by Rajarathinam and edited by B. Lenin and V. T. Vijayan, released on 1 August 1998.
+Kalyana Galatta is a 1998 Indian Tamil-language comedy film written and directed by Raj Kapoor.
+The film stars Sathyaraj, Mantra and Khushboo, with supporting roles played by Yuvan Shankar Raja, the film was produced by K. Balu under the Malar Films banner.
+It was photographed by Rajarathinam, edited by the duo B. Lenin and V. T. Vijayan, and released on 1 August 1998.